Proposition 64 (Marijuana Offenses) FAQ

 If the marijuana offense for which you were convicted is no longer a crime under Prop.
 64, the case will be dismissed and all arrest records, all court records and the Department of Justice records will be sealed.

-If the marijuana offense for which you were convicted used to be a felony, but is now a misdemeanor, then your conviction will be reduced to a misdemeanor “for all purposes.”
+If the marijuana offense for which you were convicted used to be a felony, but is now a misdemeanor, then your conviction will be reclassified as a misdemeanor “for all purposes.”

-If the marijuana offense for which you were convicted used to be a misdemeanor but is now an infraction, then your misdemeanor will be reduced to an infraction “for all purposes.”
+If the marijuana offense for which you were convicted used to be a misdemeanor but is now an infraction, then your misdemeanor will be reclassified as a infraction “for all purposes.”

-For offenses that are reduced to misdemeanors or infractions, Prop.
+For offenses that are reclassified as misdemeanors or infractions, Prop.
 64 does not remove from your record or dismiss/expunge the conviction.
 You should consider filing for a dismissal/expungement if you are eligible.

 The applicant should complete a Prop 64 Petition form for each case separately and submit it to the Superior Court where the conviction occurred for review and decision by the court.